steadybit/docs-public/install-and-configure/install-agents-legacy/aws-cloud/README.md

 # Install AWS Cloud Service Agent

-{% hint style="info" %}
+{% hint style="warning" %}
-Continue, if you want to install the cloud service agent to attack AWS cloud resources.
-In case you are interested in host based attacks, attacking e.g. the host and software running on it, refer to [Docker](../docker.md) , [Kubernetes](../kubernetes/) or [Linux Hosts](../host.md) installation documentation.
+This documentation covers the installation of the **legacy** AWS agent.
+Only use it in case you still run the legacy AWS Agent.

+Otherwise, please refer to [this section](/install-and-configure/install-outpost-agent) instead to install the Agent matching your infrastructure.
+Also ensure to install the [AWS extension](https://hub.steadybit.com/extension/com.steadybit.extension_aws) as well to get additional AWS support.
 {% endhint %}

 ### Capabilities